Composer Hale Smith

 TJA: I am a

 black composer!
-I have no choice, and I say that with pride
+I have no choice, and I say that with pride because,

-about American music they don’t talk about me!
+they don’t talk about me!
 I remember a remark that William Dawson

 made once.
 After a concert, a woman walked up to him and said, “Oh,

 Mr. Dawson, your music sounded just like Gershwin!”